Shoot, there are whole books on just chiles rellenos. Or enchiladas. Or tamales.

 For more southern and central Mexico style, you have the Caracol/Xochi/Hugo's restaurants to choose from.
 And Cuchara on Fairview and Pico's on Richmond.
 And mole Poblano at Guadalajara Bakery on Dunlavy or Houston Bakery and Cafe on Fulton.

 For steam table choose your own meats option you have Buey y Vaca on Airline and at several other locations.
+And the Mi Tienda grocery stores and the Fiesta grocery stores.

 For typical antojitos you are probably gonna want to go to one of the two Gorditas Aguascalientes locations.
+One of my favorite places to take visitors from out of town.

 For Mexico City style tamales you will want to go to one of the Tamales Doña Tere locations.
+And I know for a fact that their mole Poblano is made from scratch, and is not from a jar.
+For the smaller, northern style tamales, a good choice is Alamo Tamales on Berry.

 I am going to post a screen shot of a typical menu in Mexico City for you to look at to see which type of dish you want to try and then I can probably recommend a place to you."